Subscribe to our newsletter

 Swelling Under Armpit, No Lump

-Sometimes armpit swelling presents as a general fullness or puffiness without a distinct lump.
+Sometimes, armpit swelling presents as a general fullness or puffiness without a distinct lump.
 This often happens when you have lymphedema, a chronic condition where the lymphatic system struggles to drain fluid properly.

 The affected area may feel soft and doughy to the touch, and the skin might appear stretched or shiny.
-Lymphedema swelling doesn't feel like an inflamed lump - it's more like a uniform fullness across the entire armpit region.
+Lymphedema swelling doesn’t feel like an inflamed lump.
+It’s more like a uniform fullness across the entire armpit region.

 Learn more about lymphedema after breast cancer.